mokuda2/senioryearreflection/_posts/2023-04-05-State-of-the-Soul.md

 “I feel like out of all of us in the Okuda family, you definitely got the BYU dating experience.”

-I smiled.
-“The BYU dating experience?
+“Me?
+The BYU dating experience?
 I think my experience has been pretty different.”

 “You went on lots of dates.
 I certainly didn’t have that kind of experience.”
 She continued.
 “I hope you know that this is a safe space to talk about your dating life.
 I know BYU can be very isolating in that respect.
 My dad has a brother and a sister who are gay.”
 I wondered if she knew that Nozomu told me he wasn’t supportive of my decision to date guys.
 I also wondered how Nozomu reacted when he found out that Deanna had gay relatives.
 It seemed like he was okay with it since he said positive things about Deanna’s uncle and his husband.
 Nozomu also showed me a cookbook they bought written by a gay person.